HamzaBoumris/Student_Grade_Manager/README.md

-A simple Python application to manage student records and their grades.
+A simple Python code to manage student records and their grades while applying fundamental concepts like conditions, loops, functions, dictionaries, and file handling..

 ## Features
 - Add new students
 - Assign grades to students
-- Display student information and results
+- Display student name and results
 - Store and retrieve data

 ## Project Structure